HomeGuidesAPI ReferenceRelease notes

 --role projects/${GCP_PROJECT_ID}/roles/${GCP_TOPIC_ROLE}

-• Bucket permissions: are set to allow the service account to access the data in the bucket under the assigned role.
+• Bucket permissions: Set permissions to allow the service account to access the data in the bucket under the assigned role.

 # Notifications